 As planning and integration roll out, it is important to have staff and board-level resources wholly dedicated to amalgamation coordination and oversight.
-The Trellis integration process was managed by a person (in Trellis' case the Director of Engagement was seconded into an 'integration team', which allowed for an intense pace of progress.
-The planning phase was overseen by a committee composed of four members from each board and three senior staff from each of Aspen and BGCC, who established a planning process, which included a timeline, assignment of responsibilities, and a number of key due the Interim Report - One Big Experiment, but are briefly recounted here:
+The Trellis integration process was managed by a Transition Management Office (TMO), led by a dedicated senior staff person (in Trellis' case the Director of Engagement was seconded into this role from May through October).
+The TMO led weekly meetings of an 'integration team', which allowed for an intense pace of progress.
+The planning phase was overseen by a committee composed of four members from each board and three senior staff from each of Aspen and BGCC, who established a planning process, which included a timeline, assignment of responsibilities, and a number of key due diligence steps.
+These due diligence steps are outlined in detail in the Interim Report - One Big Experiment, but are briefly recounted here: